Dolly Castro Shows Off Pert Derriere In Tiny Daisy Dukes

 On Tuesday, June 16, Nicaraguan fitness model Dolly Castro shared a sizzling snap with her 6.2 million Instagram followers.

-The photo showed the 35-year-old standing on a balcony with glass railing overlooking a beautiful beach.
+The photo showed the 35-year-old standing on a balcony overlooking a beautiful beach.
 While the exact location of the photoshoot was unspecified, the post’s geotag indicated that the picture was taken in the Turks and Caicos Islands.
 Dolly turned slightly away from the photographer, showing off her curvaceous side profile.
-She arched her back and bent one of her knees, as she looked off into the distance, flashing her beautiful smile.
+She arched her back and bent one of her knees as she looked off into the distance, flashing her beautiful smile.

 Dolly wore a striped crop top and a pair of tiny denim shorts that left little to the imagination.
 The distressed Daisy Dukes put her pert derriere on full display, much to the delight of her audience.
-The Instagram star also had on yellow wedge heels that accentuated her long, lean legs.
-She finished off the look with a watch.
+The Instagram star also sported yellow wedge heels that accentuated her toned legs.
+She finished the look off with a watch.

 The mother-of-one styled her long locks in tousled curls and opted to wear a minimal amount of makeup, allowing her natural beauty to shine.
 The subtle application seemed to have featured filled-in eyebrows, voluminous lashes, highlighter, and nude lip gloss.

-In the caption, the social media sensation noted that the photo was taken at an earlier date and stated that she would like to be able to visit Turk and Caicos again.
+In the caption, the social media sensation noted that the photo was taken at an earlier date, and stated that she would like to be able to visit Turks and Caicos again.
 She then proceeded to ask her followers to tell her where they would like to travel.

 Fans flocked to the comments section to answer her question.